Table of Contents

 Development:

 Toddler shoes are outgrown quickly no matter the price.
-Prioritize proper fit over brand names.
-For first walkers, invest in quality (Bobux, Clarks).
-For established walkers, budget shoes (Target) are adequate.
-When safe, barefoot is still best for development. 👣
+Prioritise proper fit over brand names: soft flexible soles for first walkers, more structure once they’re running confidently.
+When safe, barefoot is still best for development.